Knowledge Hub

 Think like a buyer

-To get the best price and minimise taxes, consider what a potential buyer is looking for.
+To maximise value and reduce avoidable tax leakage, it helps to view your business through a buyer’s lens.
 Buyers typically seek profitable, well-managed businesses with growth potential and clean financial records.

 Clarify your goals